sagitaninta/MSc_Project/Obtaining genotype posterior probabilities.md

         with open(file, "a") as target_file:
                 target_file.write(line)
     ```
-3. USe the functions to get scores for each position:
+3. Use the functions to get scores for each position:
     a.)
 Specify input and output files from command line arguments
     ```python
     glf_file = sys.argv[1]